cnidaire/internship_lbbe-Rewiring/notes/notes_rewiring.md

 # Important points

-- be careful, the rewiring isn't only about who is eating who, there is complex interactions with the soils, plants, microorganisms, parasites, etc. And the nature of these interactions is not restricted to predation, it can be different like competition (or just bothering one another, or maybe even mutual aid (facilitation) however it is not so hard to represent in a topological network, but in a weighted one, it can be harder, because we can not talk in frequencies.
+- be careful, the rewiring isn't only about who is eating who, there is complex interactions with the soils, plants, microorganisms, parasites, etc. And the nature of these interactions is not restricted to prédation, it can be different like competition (or just bothering one another, or maybe even mutual aid (facilitation) however it is not so hard to represent in a topological network, but in a weighted one, it can be harder, because we can not talk in frequencies.

 Hence it can be hard to quantify all the relations as the nature can be really different, even inside of the same kind, two animals will not eat as much.
 So it is getting really complex